NeelBiswas123/NewsAPP-ClassBased-/README.md

 ##
 I created a News Website where you can see daily news of USA .

+#
+Sorry I cant provide live preview cause NewsAPi doesnot let us to show in public Ip only local ip is allowed although I provided preview image to see how it works

 ##
 I use NEWS API for fetching news
 ##